mxre/sealkey/README.md

  - The *pcrlock* section lists PCRs for sealing the key, the following types are recognized:
    - *pcr* read the PCR from the Firmware and use it for sealing, this type supports the optional key *value* that allows to set a SHA-1 hash directly in the configuration file.
    - *load-image* create a PCR 4 hash from the list in *paths*, this should result in the same hash that is created by the UEFI `LoadImage()` function, *paths* should have a list of UEFI applications in the order they are called eg, first the Bootloader then the Kernel.
      The paths are relative the the ESP.
-The value `$linux` is special as it uses the corresponding kernel image filename from the boot configuration.
+There are also special value, that automatically retrieve the paths:
+     - `$efiboot:default` and `$efiboot:current` read the first bootloader or current bootloader from the EFI variables.
+Be careful when using `$efiboot:default` it uses the first oader in the BootOrder list, if this is not an EFI executable e.g., a disk entry, it won't work.
+     - `$efiboot:XXXX` use the entry with the specified number, see output of `efimootmgr`.
    - *entry-cmdline* create a hash the same way systemd-boot creates PCR 8 from kernel parameters.
      If `systemd` is built with the `--enable-tpm` configure option, systemd-boot supports measuring the supplied kernel commandline, to a PCR specified at compile time.
 The default is PCR 8.